This post may contain affiliate links, view our disclaimer for details.

 For the Cake:

-- ยฝ cup vegetable oil, or melted vegan butter 96g
+- ½ cup vegetable oil, or melted vegan butter 96g

-- 1 cup unsweetened dairy-free milk, 240g or regular
+- 1 cup unsweetened plain soy milk, 240g or other dairy-free milk like oat milk

 - 1 tsp apple cider vinegar